Famous Retorts I

 After Quayle revealed that he planned to be "a pit bull" in the 1992 campaign against Clinton and Gore, Clinton had an interesting reply.

-Before we leave the subject of Dan Quayle, maybe we should take one last trip down Memory Lane.
+Before we leave the subject of Dan Quayle, let's take one last trip down Memory Lane.
 Quayle, as some of you may remember, had a way with words that was quite unique.

 "If we don't succeed, we run the risk of failure."